 Regardless of whether you own a top-tier router, you may also need an extended WiFi network to deliver internet access to all connected devices in your home or office.
-But if your wireless extender isn’t giving you a good internet connection, you might rightfully wonder “why is my WiFi booster not working?”
+However, there can be several reasons why your booster isn’t working, like no power, a loose connection, needing a firmware update, and more.
 Read on, and we can help get your WiFi extender back online.

-Keep your directional antenna pointed towards the ceiling of your home or office.
+Keep your directional antenna pointed toward the ceiling of your home or office.
 This is the best position to maximize your wireless access.

 STAT: According to a 2018 survey from the US Census Bureau, 92% of American households had at least one type of computer. (source)

 Having the latest firmware is paramount to your internet connection and keeping your devices safe from harmful computer code.

 In addition, firmware updates may fix lingering software bugs from the initial manufacturing process of your extender.

 A loose power outlet connection may cause hardware issues and reduced wireless range, so make sure to check the power light and ensure you’ve fully inserted your power cord into the power socket.

 A power issue can affect the Wi-Fi signal, especially if the Wi-Fi repeater or booster loses its connection due to intermittent power supply.

 If you’re using an ethernet cable to connect your WiFi network extender to the router, ensure it is fully inserted into the port on your router and Wi-Fi extender.

 A secure connection is essential, especially if the Wi-Fi extender is placed at a far distance or separated by a wall from the main router.